-Lisbon gets a lot of attention, but Porto – to the north of Portugal – is just as charming and one of our favourite cities to visit.
+Lisbon gets a lot of attention, but Porto – to the north of Portugal – is just as charming and one of my favourite cities to visit.
 Take time to meander Porto’s famous cobbled streets and alleyways, looking out for the many traditional ‘azulejos’ (Portuguese tiles).
 You’ll see them all over, decorating everything from church walls to park benches.
 Porto is also, of course, the birthplace of port.
 So, why not book yourself a tour of one of the city’s historic port lodges, and treat yourself to a tasting?
 Alternatively, take a boat cruise along the river Douro to the nearby vineyards.
 Don’t miss Porto’s striking double-decker Dom Luis bridge either.
 In fact, it was designed by the team responsible for Paris’ iconic Eiffel Tower, and is just as impressive.
 Enjoy the spectacular views of the river and old town from the top deck.

 Turin may be best known for being home to Fiat cars and the Juventus football team.
 However, it has a whole lot more to offer, especially for foodies and culture vultures.
 It’s home to copious amounts of freshly made pasta and pizza, as you’d expect.
 But Turin is currently undergoing a vegan revival, with the number of meat-free options increasing by the day.
 It’s also the birthplace of the decadently delicious gianduja (hazelnut filled chocolate), said to have inspired the creation of Nutella.
 For unparalleled views of the city, take a tram to the Basilica di Superga.
 If you have the energy, climb the winding staircase of this historic cathedral.
 You’ll see the Alps on a clear day – if you’re not scared of heights, that is!
 It certainly deserves to be on our wish-list as one of the best European cities to visit.